 Unless you are aware of the alternatives you won't be in a position to have a meaningful conversation with your surgeon about your individual circumstances.

-During the discussion you need to be abolutely clear about what is important to you.
-For example do you want an active life style?
-Is avoiding revision surgery a priority for you?
+During the discussion you need to be absolutely clear about what is important to you.
+For example do you want an active life style or is avoiding revision surgery more of a priority for you?

 These are your choices and there are different types of implants available for each.

 If your surgeon offers you an implant that has the wrong type of restrictions for you then ask him why or seek a 2nd opinion.
 It may be that your individual condition limits your options but it is imperative you explore options before surgery - not after!

 The ball part of the joint may be replaced with either metal or ceramic.
 Whilst the cup side will either be made of the same material or of polyethylene (known as poly for short).
 This gives the choice of

 The final choice is whether to have the femoral side made as a single unit or opt for a modular version.

 There are two main techniques used in hip replacement fixation.
 These are cemented and uncemented (sometimes called press fit).